Riverside Centre, Brisbane: Lend Lease, Harry Seidler and Associates, and Riverside

-A Lend Lease subsidiary, Lend Lease Developments, began to acquire multiple sites fronting Eagle Street and the river.
+Lend Lease Developments began to acquire multiple sites fronting Eagle Street and the river.
 These included the Wool Exchange, the buildings of transport company Luya Julius, Sun Alliance, Scottish Union, and Chiropractic House.
 In June 1981, the company announced that it had received approval in principle for a multi-million dollar riverfront development project.
 After a year of planning, revisions, and land purchases, in August 1982 the Courier-Mail published plans for "Riverside Brisbane", Lend Lease's $200 million development for its 1.4 ha Eagle Street site.
 "Riverside Brisbane" was proposed to include an office tower, shops, residential apartments, plazas, promenades, a marina, an "historic precinct" for the soon-to-be-demolished Wool Exchange, and a section of the riverfront road, a condition of the development's approval.
 The accumulation of multiple large sites for a single development was not new to Lend Lease: its Brisbane project followed the successful pattern established in the 1960s with Sydney's Australia Square.
 In Brisbane, this involved purchases from a large number of reluctant sellers, who, according to the Lend Lease Corporation managing director, had to be made "offers they couldn't refuse".
 For Lend Lease, the high cost was offset by adherence to its risk avoidance philosophy.
 As Lend Lease Development's Queensland manager, Trevor Reddacliff, stated: "As a company, Lend Lease does not speculate and it does not create demand.
 A lot of leaders fail.
 We as a company would prefer to follow an established demand and probably pay a premium to avoid risk."
 The company highlighted its desire to create a "total pedestrian environment" with tourist facilities including restaurants, taverns and bistros "to give the complex life after business hours".